A-monem/BasketBall-League/README.md

 2.Cd to BasketBall-League

-3.Run the command "npm run start"
+3.Run the command "npm start"

 4.Open localhost:3000